Manage High Blood Pressure with Simple Yoga Asanas

 We all have heard of hypertension or high blood pressure.
 Around 1.28 billion adults aged between 30 and 79 years worldwide have high blood pressure, also known as hypertension.
 It is among the most common health conditions.
 While some people can understand they have it, many remain asymptomatic.
 Many people tend to ignore high blood pressure since it is a common condition.
 But, it is not the right thing to do.
 The problem, which seems very common to you, can lead to serious health conditions like heart attacks and strokes.

 As individuals, it is your responsibility to keep your health in check.
 By indulging in a healthy way of life, you can take a step forward in reducing the risk of such severe health conditions, caused due to high blood pressure.
 Besides making the right food choices, you can include yoga for high blood pressure in your daily routine.
-Yoga has a multitude of benefits and practising yoga daily can cure many health hazards, including hypertension.
+Yoga has a multitude of benefits and practicing yoga daily can cure many health hazards, including hypertension.

 There are various yoga poses for high blood pressure that impact the flexibility of the arteries and improve blood circulation in the body, thereby reducing hypertension.
 So, if you want to improve your life and reduce your hypertension, here are some yoga asanas that you can perform.